This article is part of our Business Startup Guide—a curated list of our articles that will get you up and running in no time!

-- You’ll likely have trouble getting a bank loan: Banks are often reluctant to give business loans to sole proprietorships, as they are seen as less credible.
+- You might have trouble getting a small business loan: Banks are often reluctant to give business loans to sole proprietorships, as they are seen as less credible.

-- You are assuming full liability: If your business fails and you become overburdened with debt, your personal assets (like your car, house, or similar) are at risk.
+- You are assuming full liability: If your business fails and you become overburdened with debt, your personal assets (like your car, house, and personal savings) are at risk.
 You are also personally liable for any legal issues that may come up.
 That means that if someone sues you, they could go after your personal assets.

 So, let’s go back to that example of the personal trainer, who could start a sole proprietorship business and offer client coaching.

 But, maybe she wants to pair up with a nutritionist, and the two of them plan on building a fitness empire together.
 Both entrepreneurs share ownership and have shared input and participation in the company.